-The Audio Effects buttons on the front panel and remote provide settings that let you adjust the Dolby Volume setting, tone controls, LFE trim, Equalization On/Off setting or MP3 Enhancement to improve performance.
+The Audio Effects buttons on the front panel and remote provide settings that let you adjust the Dolby Volume setting, tone controls, LFE trim or EZ Set, Equalization On/Off setting.
 We recommended that you leave these settings at their default values until you are more familiar with your system.
 See Audio Effects Button, on page 34, for complete information.